Photos | Comments

-Gortyn is located in the middle of the fertile Messara plain, a strategic area inhabited since the Neolithic period.
+Gortyn (or Gortyna) is located in the middle of the fertile Messara plain, a strategic area inhabited since the Neolithic period.
 The remains of a villa from the Minoan period were found in Kannia.
-However, Gortyn flourished only in the Archaic period (7th-6th c.
-BC), while the Dorians who taken over Crete were establishing their city-states.
+However, Gortyn flourished only just in the Archaic period (7th-6th c.
+BC), while the Dorians who had taken over the island of Crete were establishing their city-states.
 The city’s earliest agora was organised on the site of the later Odeon.
-Fortifications were built in the 7th c.
-BC.
+Fortifications were built in the 7th century BC.

 A second agora was created later in the Hellenistic period in the area of the temple of Pythian Apollo.
 Today, its ruins are overgrown by an old olive grove.